The composer in Balboa Park.

 Education

-Basil began his musical studies at the age of 4, as a violist.
-He attended the Boston Archdiocesan Choir School, Suzuki School of Newton, the New England Conservatory of Music, the University of San Diego, and is currently a doctoral candidate in music history and theory at Boston University.
-He gave his concert debut in Boston’s Symphony Hall at age 11, as the boy soprano soloist with the BSO in John Corigliano’s Of Rage and Remembrance.
+Basil is an active church and concert singer.
+He gave his professional concert debut in Boston’s Symphony Hall at age 11, as the boy soprano soloist with the BSO in John Corigliano‘s Of Rage and Remembrance.
 His concert appearances have included performances with the Boston Pops, Boston Symphony Orchestra, Tanglewood Festival Chorus, Marine Band San Diego, and the Boston Boy Choir.
-He holds degrees in liturgical music, piano & vocal performance, composition, liturgical studies and musicology; his teachers include Simon Carrington (conducting), Christopher Adler and Samuel Headrick (composition) and Lydia Diamond (playwriting).
+He spent several years with the Cathedral Choir and the Schola Cantorum at the Basilica of St. Mary in Minneapolis, one of the largest and most important Catholic churches in the Upper Midwest.

 The Rest

-Basil travels the world regularly in search of music manuscripts, mezzo-sopranos and gelati.
+Basil travels the world regularly in search of music manuscripts, mezzo-sopranos, and gelati.